 If you don’t care about water-resistance or Bluetooth, then you might want to keep an eye out for older, refurbished Kindle Paperwhites.
 They crop up on Amazon and Woot every few months, and they’re a lot cheaper than brand-new eReaders.

-Kindle Paperwhite – Now Waterproof with 2x the Storage – Includes Special Offers
+Kindle Paperwhite – (previous generation - 2018 release) Waterproof with 2x the Storage – Ad-Supported

 The Kindle Paperwhite is thin, light, side-lit, and lasts for weeks without a charge.
 It also has Bluetooth capabilities for listening to audiobooks.